Ninja Bear Studio Plugins Help

 Rotates the character based on a 2D Input Value.
 Very common for Twin-Stick Movement.
 It will execute from Triggered and Ongoing events.
 Supports blocking the rotation, via the presence of Gameplay Tags.

 Primarily meant to be used as the gamepad right thumbstick.
-Handling a Look At Mouse Cursor setup is not supported by default Input Actions, since their value will not trigger continuously without changes in the input.
+Handling a Look At Mouse Cursor setup is not supported by default Input Actions, since their value will not trigger continuously, without changes in the input.

 • bShouldRotateControllerToMouseCursor: Enables the rotation to mouse cursor.